 Discover what a video interview is, how it differs from traditional in-person interviews, and what you can expect during the process.
 Our comprehensive guide has you covered!

-The word “video” has now been recently placed in front of “interview” and although it may seem like the same as just having an interview, bringing one word into the picture adds a whole new set of advantages as well as disadvantages as well.
+When the word “video” has now been placed in front of “interview” although it may seem the same, bringing one word into the picture adds a whole new set of advantages as well as disadvantages as well.
 The majority of the recent interviews now take place virtually.
-By phone or video call, the video interview is also called as Virtual interview is used to conduct an interview and ask job related questions to an applicant.
+By phone or video call, the video interview is also called a Virtual interview is used to conduct an interview and ask job-related questions to an applicant.